TESSYS — A Minimally Invasive Herniated Disk Procedure

 Craig received the procedure in March and went home a few hours after his surgery — and was on his way to Hong Kong less than 10 days later, virtually pain free.

-To learn more or make an appointment at the Chicago Brain & Spine Institute, please call 773-271-2225
+Learn more about neurology at the Chicago Brain & Spine Institute